return42/sphkerneldoc/linux_src_doc/drivers/pinctrl/core_h.rst

 dynamic_name
     if the name of this pin was dynamically allocated

+drv_data
+    driver-defined per-pin data. pinctrl core does not touch this

 mux_usecount
     If zero, the pin is not claimed, and \ ``owner``\  should be NULL.